koalatiapp/tool-accessibility/README.md

-A accessibility tool for Koalati
+# An accessibility tool for Koalati

 This is the repository for Koalati's built-in Accessibility tool.
 This tool uses Google Lighthouse's `accessibility` audit category to analyze webpages and recommend changes and optimizations to help improve their accessibility.